 - 25% gratuity, payable at the end of the contract

 - Airfare for the post holder and dependants at the beginning and end of contract, as well as airfares for return flights after every full year of the contract

 - A relocation grant

 - Free education locally for dependent children to GCSE level and possible allowance for overseas studies thereafter

-- Fixed term contracts of either 2, 3 or 4 years in the first instance and the ability to extend to 5 years upon mutual agreement
+- Fixed term contracts of either 2, 3 or 4 years in the first instance and the ability to become permanent upon mutual agreement

 The Falkland Islands is a British Overseas Territory, with a full internal self-government, it covers a land area of 4700 square miles (12,000 square kilometres) and a coastline estimated at 800 miles (1,300 km).
 The archipelago consists of two main islands: West Falkland and East Falkland, and about 776 small and very small islands, mostly uninhabited.
 The Falkland Islands are a small, thriving, self-sufficient community with a British way of life, benefiting from excellent local services, beautiful scenery and the glorious absence of traffic jams!